-The 1974 six-part television series Tangata whenua was a breakthrough for the Māori presence on television.
+The six-part 1974 television series Tangata whenua was a breakthrough for the Māori presence on television.
 Although the narrator, Michael King, was Pākehā, the director was Barry Barclay of Ngāti Apa.
 Each episode told an important historical story based on a particular iwi and with the extensive involvement of the local people.
-This was the first time that many New Zealanders had learnt in detail about such important history as the protests at Parihaka or the significance of the Kīngitanga (Māori King movement). in this extract from the final part, writer Witi Ihimaera of Te Aitanga-a-Māhaki talks about the meaning of land to his home community at Waituhi near Gisborne.
+This was the first time that many New Zealanders had learnt in detail about such important history as the protests at Parihaka and the significance of the Kīngitanga (Māori King movement). in this extract from the final episode, writer Witi Ihimaera of Te Aitanga-a-Māhaki talks about the meaning of land to his home community at Waituhi, near Gisborne.

 Using this item

 Reference: Tangata Whenua, The people of the land.
 The carving cries [videorecording].
 Producer, John O’Shea; director, Barry Barclay.
 Wellington: Pacific Films, 1974.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.